Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Splitting methods

 where $j=1,...,|S^i|$ and $k=1,...,|T^i|$ are the indices of the words belonging to $S^i$ and $T^i$, respectively. $\mathrm{alignedsplit}$ initially takes $m_S=\lfloor len(S^i)/2\rfloor$ and $m_T=\text{max}\{k\colon (j,k)\in A^i, j \le m_S\}$.
 Then, it checks whether this choice is not breaking apart two aligned words.
 Formally, it checks that:

 If this condition is not encountered, it tries to split the sentence pairs in the neighbouring distance, where condition~(\ref{eq:alignedsplit}) is met.
-If the condition can not be met, $\mathrm{alignedsplit}$ falls back to $\mathrm{middlesplit}$.
-We refer to our open-source implementation for the full details.
+If the condition can not be met (e.g., because one of the two segments would be too short (<3 tokens)), $\mathrm{alignedsplit}$ falls back on $\mathrm{middlesplit}$.

+\textbf{Synt-split.} In our implementation, the function $\mathrm{wheresplit}=\mathrm{syntsplit}(S^i, T^i, L^i)$ takes as input the coreference relation $L^i$ detected by CoreNLP on the source sentence $i$.
+If $L^i$ is not empty, it means that a relevant intra-sentential relation is present (in our experiments, we look at pronominal coreferences).
+In this case, the algorithm checks whether splitting in the middle ($m_S=\lfloor len(S^i)/2\rfloor$) allows to break $L^i$, i.e., to separate the two related tokens in different segments.
+If \textit{middle-split} does not achieve this goal, $m_S$ is set to the closest index from the middle that breaks the relation, except for the case in which breaking the relation would mean generating a too short segment (<3 tokens).
+In this case, the algorithm falls back to \textit{middle-split}.